US STOCKS-S&P flat after tax cut plan; Dow climbs to record

 Declining issues outnumbered advancing ones on the NYSE by a 1.06-to-1 ratio; on Nasdaq, a 1.29-to-1 ratio favored advancers.

-About 7.4 billion shares changed hands on U.S. exchanges, well above the 6.2 billion daily average over the last 20 sessions.
+About 7.4 billion shares changed hands in U.S. exchanges, well above the 6.2 billion daily average over the last 20 sessions.

-Additional reporting by Sruthi Shankar and Tanya Agrawal in Bengaluru; Editing by Nick Zieminski and Dan Grebler
+Additional reporting by Sruthi Shankar and Tanya Agrawal in Bengaluru; Editing by Meredith Mazzilli and Nick Zieminski